 Information for Students

-We are committed to providing the exceptional educational experience our students have come to know, whether they return to campus or study remotely.
+We are committed to providing the exceptional educational experience our students have come to know, whether they are returning to campus or studying remotely.

 The UNO campus will be de-densifying classrooms, workspaces, and public areas this fall.

 While there will always be unknowns as the circumstances surrounding this virus evolve, this semester you can expect:

 - Physical distancing in workspaces, classrooms and public areas

 - Personal protective equipment (face masks and shields)

 Learn more about these health and safety measures by reading through our Fall Campus Guidance document and reviewing our four instructional video modules.

 Do you have specific health concerns?
 We're read to help make accommodations with your well-being in mind.
 Please reach out to the Office of Health Security for guidance at firstname.lastname@example.org.

 Two “Maverick Strong” reusable face masks are being provided to all UNO students.
 Distribution of masks began on Aug.
 16, and will continue through the first week of classes.

 Reusable masks should be put on, taken off, and cleaned in accordance with CDC guidelines.
 Watch a demonstration of how to properly handle a reusable mask, and more sanitization guidance with our "Protect Yourself, Protect Others" video module.